All Episodes

 Okay.

-A year earlier, she had been struck by this ninth grade student who was already burning up the stage in Milan Kundera's Jacques and his master.
+A year earlier, she had been struck by this ninth grade student who was already burning up the stage in Milan Cundera's Jacques and his Master.

-And so it was natural that Brigitte would incorporate the brilliant performer into her high school troop.
+And so it was natural that Brigitte would incorporate the brilliant performer into her high school troupe.

 Yes, the average performer of anti-communist French play.

-See, this is why I really didn't like that sh that series Station 11 or whatever that was on HBO.
+See, this is why I really didn't like that series Station eleven or whatever that was on HBO.

 I know it's a book and I know everybody liked it.